 Related Post- How to Save Tax on Real Estate Investment?

 If an asset is held for more than 36 months it is considered a long-term capital asset.
 The reduced period of 24 months is not applicable to the movable property such as jewellery, mutual funds etc. If held for more than 36 months as earlier these movable properties will also be classified as a long-term capital asset

 Where securities transaction tax is applicable, the long-term capital gain is taxable at the rate of 10% + Surcharge and Education Cess.
 Under section 112A capital gain up to Rs.1,00,000 is not taxable.
 In other cases, the long-term capital gain is taxable at 20% + Surcharge and Education Cess.

 Capital assets are recorded as an asset on the balance sheet.
 Through depreciation, the useful life of the asset is expensed over.
 To generate revenue over the course of more than one year the capital assets are used in a company's business operations.

 Why are real estate capital assets a smart investment for the future?

-Capital assets in the forms of real estate properties is a growing graph each day.
-These are considered as smart investment options as they give long term benefits throughout the future.
+Capital assets in the forms of real estate properties are a growing graph each day.
+These are considered smart investment options as they give long term benefits throughout the future.
 There is more profit margin in real estate properties as compared to all the other forms of capital assets.
-With the infrastructures market growing aggressively, this is the best time to invest in one.
+With the infrastructure market growing aggressively, this is the best time to invest in one.